micahcochran/micahcochran.net/source/resume/index.md

 ### [pyproj](https://github.com/pyproj4/pyproj)
 * 2016 to 2019
-* Python library for cartographic projection and spatial transformation.
-It is a wrapper for the PROJ C library using Cython to interface between the C library and the Python.
-At that point, the project was maintaining a single codebase that would work on Python 2.7 and 3.x.
+* Python library for cartographic projection and spatial transformation that wraps the PROJ C library using Cython to interface between the C library and the Python.
 * Provided support for end users (programmers), wrote documentation, contributed fixes, wrote unit tests, reviewed user contributions, and merged contributions.